justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 If you want to update `sbcl` you need to track down all your old images, delete them, and rebuild new ones.
 Images files are also notoriously large (~50 MB for `sbcl`).

-### Using QuickLisp in scripts
+### Using Quicklisp in scripts

-Can you make a shebang script that loads code with QuickLisp?
+Can you make a shebang script that loads code with Quicklisp?
-You certainly can, but first note that `sbcl --script` will skip Lisp your system configuration (`.sbclrc`), so you need to hard code a path to load QuickLisp.
+You certainly can, but first note that `sbcl --script` will skip Lisp your system configuration (`.sbclrc`), so you need to hard code a path to load Quicklisp.

 But now imaging if calling `import` in a Python started downloading code from the internet!
 That's a security and reliability nightmare.
-But that's how QuickLisp works!
+But that's how Quicklisp works!

-That's because QuickLisp isn't intended to be a library loader.
+That's because Quicklisp isn't intended to be a library loader.
 It's a tool for downloading and *discovering* libraries.
 But it shouldn't be included with your program.